coolbeevip/ansible-playbook/elasticsearch/README.md

 #### main.yml

-This file mainly defines the address of the target server, the login user name
+This file mainly defines the address of the target server the login user name.

 ```yaml
 - hosts: 10.1.207.180